 One common treatment offered to those trying to overcome an addiction to alcohol is the 12-step program.
 This program combines faith and understanding alcohol addiction to help people win the battle against their addictions.
 Here are the twelve steps:

-- People participate in the program admit that their lives have become unmanageable and that alcohol has power over them.
+- People who participate in the program admit that their lives have become unmanageable and that alcohol has power over them.

 - They believe that a higher power has the ability to help them in their fight to overcome addiction.

 - Participants commit to turning their lives over to God, or to a higher power.

 - They make an internal moral inventory of themselves.
 This means that they personally acknowledge what has happened in their lives because of alcohol addiction.

 - People admit the extent of their actions to themselves, to those they love, and to a higher power.